Acesif/JW_Project/README.md

 ### Challenges I faced

 Learning to migrate JSON data into sqlite database costed me several hours scouring through different videos, articles and stackoverflow threads.
-But finally, I figured out how to load the data into sql database after some preprocessing.
+But finally, I figured out how to load the data into sqlite database after some preprocessing.

 I did the preprocessing using a python script which can be found inside the `json_to_sqlite_migration` folder.
 I kept the processed json file in the folder as well just in case you would want to inspect it.